Chicago Charities College All-Star Game: Origins

 The Chicago game was one of several "pro vs. rookie" college all-star games held across the United States in its early years (the 1939 season featured seven such games, all of which the NFL teams won in shutouts, and the season prior featured eight, with some of the collegiate players playing in multiple games).

 Chicago's game had the benefit of being the highest profile, with the NFL champions facing the best college graduates from across the country as opposed to the regional games that were held elsewhere; because of this, the game survived far longer than its contemporaries.

 The inaugural game in 1934, played before a crowd of 79,432 on August 31, was a scoreless tie between the All-Stars and the Chicago Bears.
-The following year, in a game that included University of Michigan graduate and future president Gerald Ford, the Bears won 5–0.
+The following year, in a game that included University of Michigan graduate and future U.S. president Gerald Ford, the Bears won 5–0.

+Highlights

 The first All-Star team to win was the 1937 squad, coached by Gus Dorais, which won 6–0 over Curly Lambeau's Green Bay Packers.
 The only score came on a 47-yard touchdown pass from future Hall of Famer Sammy Baugh to Gaynell Tinsley.
 Baugh's Washington Redskins lost to the All-Stars the next year, but he did not play due to injury.

 In the 1940s, the games were competitive affairs that attracted large crowds to Soldier Field.
 The college All-Stars had the benefit of being fully integrated, since the NFL's league-wide color barrier did not apply to the squad, meaning black players such as Kenny Washington (who played in the 1940 contest) were allowed to play in the game.
 As the talent level of pro football improved (and the NFL itself integrated), the pros came to dominate the series.

-The qualifying criteria for the College All-Star squad was loose, as the 1945 game featured Tom Harmon, who had begun his professional career in 1941 but had been interrupted by military service.
+The qualifying criteria for the College All-Star squad was loose.
+The 1945 game featured Tom Harmon, whose professional career had begun in 1941, but had been interrupted by military service.

 The All-Stars last won consecutive games in 1946 and 1947, and won only four of the final 29 games: the Philadelphia Eagles fell in 1950, the Cleveland Browns in 1955, and the Detroit Lions in 1958.

 The last All-Star win came in 1963, when a college team coached by legendary quarterback Otto Graham beat Vince Lombardi's Green Bay Packers, 20–17.

 In 1949, Ward, who by this time had founded the competing All-America Football Conference, attempted to have that league's champion, the perennially winning Browns, play that year's game instead of the NFL champion, but after the NFL threatened legal action, the Tribune board overruled Ward and renewed its agreement with the NFL.